D3Automation/angular-c360/README.md

 There are many more properties on the object created from the UIProperty, including choiceList, dataType, uiRuleName and more.
 For more, you can reference the [uiProperty.js](https://github.com/D3Automation/angular-c360/blob/master/common/uiProperty.js) file.

 #### Executing Actions
-Actions appear as functions on rootPart and all its children, all the way down the heirarchy, so they can be called just like calling any existing javascript function.
+Actions appear as functions on rootPart and all its children, all the way down the hierarchy, so they can be called just like calling any existing javascript function.

 Here is an example of executing an action within a controller:
 ```javascript